NHOrus/srwq-compilation/episode-08.md

 "What?
 Well, um, how hard can a breakout be?
 You're the Mystery Gourmet, don't you have your ninja cooking skills to flambe us a way out of here or-"

 "I can't get you out of here Arado.
-Not because of the frankly laughable security, but because it would jeopardise the mission."
+Not because of the frankly laughable security, but because it would jeopardize the mission."

 "HUH?!!??!"